-Rather than using RL to search the best configurations of the pruned networks in \cite{zhang2022graph}, some AutoML pruning methods (\cite{he2018amc,rao2019runtime}) adopt RL to compress models automatically.
-For example, \citet{he2018amc} propose AutoML for model compression (\textbf{AMC}) method that is based on Q-learning, a kind of RL, to concern how an agent should take actions in order to maximize the cumulative reward.
+Rather than using RL to search for the best configurations of the pruned networks as in \cite{zhang2022graph}, some AutoML pruning methods (\cite{he2018amc,rao2019runtime}) adopt RL to compress models automatically.
+For example, \citet{he2018amc} propose AutoML for Model Compression (\textbf{AMC}), which is based on Q-learning, a type of RL that focuses on how an agent should take actions to maximize the cumulative reward.
 Specifically, \citet{he2018amc} design the Deep Deterministic Policy Gradient (\textbf{DDPG}) agent to receive an embedding state $s_{i}$ of layer $l_{i}$ from the environment and output a sparsity ratio as action $a_{i}$.
-Then layer $l_{i}$ is compressed with $a_{i}$ using a specific compression method (such as a channel pruning method).
-After that, the agent moves to layer $l_{i+1}$ and does the same work as layer $l_{i}$ until the final layer $l_{L}$.
+Then, layer $l_{i}$ is compressed with $a_{i}$ using a specific compression method (such as a channel pruning method).
+After that, the agent moves to layer $l_{i+1}$ and repeats the same process until the final layer $l_{L}$.
 The update process is as follows:

-where $b$ is the baseline reward, $\gamma$ is a discount factor used to avoid over-prioritizing short-term rewards, $\mathbf{w}^{Q}$ is the weights of the network $Q$ following Block-QNN \cite{blockqnn}, and $r_{i}$ is the reward of the whole trajectory for the $i$-th sample.
+where $b$ is the baseline reward, $\gamma$ is a discount factor used to avoid over-prioritizing short-term rewards, $W^{Q}$ are the weights of the network $Q$ following Block-QNN \cite{blockqnn}, and $r_{i}$ is the reward of the whole trajectory for the $i$-th sample.

 \citet{he2018amc} observe that $\textrm{Error}$ is inversely-proportional to $log(\textrm{FLOPs})$ or $log(\#\textrm{Param})$.
 Based on this observation, the reward function is defined as: